2020 Saumur-Champigny, Les Coudraies, Domaine des Closiers, Loire

 Located in Parnay, at the heart of Saumur-Champigny, Domaine des Closiers has just gone through one of the most exciting rebirths in the region.
 Leaving a lifetime of consultancy behind him, Anatole de la Brosse decided to make a U-turn in his career and strive to become the best winemaker he could possibly be.
 This brought him to acquire Domaine des Closiers in 2019.

-From the get-go, he heavily invested in the winery and vineyards, transforming his 15 hectares of vineyards to organic and introducing biodynamic practices.
-Anatole has the luxury of having some of Loire’s great vignerons helping him in this transformation.
-Indeed, Michel Chevré (Clos de l’Ecotard) and Nady Foucault (Clos Rougeard) are consulting Anatole on his vineyard conversion and winemaking elevage.
-Anatole truly believes in nature doing its work with as little intervention from humans as possible - vines need to listen to their ecosystem, and humans have nothing to say about it – that’s the philosophy behind the estate.
+From the off, he invested heavily in the winery and vineyards, transforming his 15 hectares of vineyards to organic and introducing biodynamic practices.
+Anatole has the luxury of having some of the Loire’s great vignerons helping him in this transformation.
+Indeed, Michel Chevré (Clos de l’Ecotard) and Nady Foucault (Clos Rougeard) are consulting Anatole on his vineyard conversion and winemaking élevage.
+Anatole truly believes in nature doing its work with as little intervention from humans as possible – vines need to listen to their ecosystem, and humans have nothing to say about it – that’s the philosophy behind the estate.

-The range is 95% focused on Cabernet Franc expressed through three different cuvees – Les Closiers, Les Coudraies, and his top wine Trezelliers.
-Anatole also has some Chenin planted, which can be found in tiny quantities through his cuvee Allegory.
-Many of his peers are dubbing him the next Clos Rougeard, a fascinating project to watch closely in the coming years!
+The range is 95% focused on Cabernet Franc expressed through three different cuvées – Les Closiers, Les Coudraies, and his top wine Trezelliers.
+Anatole also has some Chenin Blanc planted, which can be found in tiny quantities in his cuvée Allegory.
+Many of his peers are dubbing him the next Clos Rougeard – a fascinating project to watch closely in the coming years.

 Find out more